 The project started in 2015 from an idea by Alexander Osika, at Chalmers University of Technology.
 The project was suggested for Smartgeometry 2016 at Chalmers.

-A first prototype was set up by Alexander and Michael in the freeze storage house in Gamla Staden, Göteborg
+A first prototype was set up by Alexander and Mikael in the freeze storage house in Gamla Staden, Göteborg

 Now a few years later (late Feb 2018) I saw cold weather coming on the forecast and started building a few days before it hit Denmark.

-This (2018) version is made from a modified tripod with a fixed cogwheel and a bearing suspended platform holds all the electronics while it is turning around its own axis.
-A motor with cogwheel pull the platform around the larger fixed cogwheel and a motor with peristaltic pump propel the water, a battery powers the motors, heaters and sensors and a servo actuates the tilting nozzle.
+This (2018) version is made from a modified tripod to which a large fixed cogwheel is mounted.
+A bearing suspended platform holds all the electronics such that it is able of turning around its own vertical axis indefinitely.
+A motor with cogwheel pull the platform around by the larger fixed cogwheel and a motor with peristaltic pump propel the water, a battery powers the motors, heaters and sensors and a servo actuates the tilting nozzle.
 All settings and sensor data are transmitted wireless via Bluetooth.
 Electronics in total: Two stepper motors and stepper drivers, Bluetooth module HC-05, Arduino Nano, 5V voltage regulator, 2x TIP120 transistors, Servomotor 180′, 2xThermistors and kanthal thread as heating elements.

 The peristaltic pump draws up water through a tube going down through a center hole in the ice cap.
 The water is then pushed through a tube to the end of the nozzle where it is sprayed on the ice.
 As the layers of ice are added, a wall of ice will build up, firstly in a circle, then as the nozzle tilts up the three dimensional shape will become spherical.